strimzi/strimzi-kafka-oauth/HACKING.md

 #### Installing and configuring Docker daemon

-Run the following commands to install Docker package from Ubuntu repository:
+Run the following commands to install the Docker package from the Ubuntu repository:

     sudo apt-get update
     sudo apt-get remove docker docker-engine docker.io